 Sue’s training portfolio included quality improvment strategies, self assessment, and issues of equality and diversity.
 She was an accredited trainer on London Southbank University’s post graduate Diploma in Adult Dyslexia Diagnosis and Support (ADDS) course.
 She has written a guide to being an inclusive trainer.

 Sue’s enthusiasm for nurturing the positive aspects of dyslexia stemmed from extensive involvement with assessment and support of dyslexic adults in an educational and work setting over 20 years.
-She currently supports a caseload of dyslexic adults via specialist agencies and her own private practice.
+She currently supports a small caseload of university students.
 She believes in individualised strategies which bring a person’s strengths to the fore and help the person find out more about their best ways of learning.